giuliobosco/giuliobosco.github.io/content/foods/pasta_amatriciana.md

 weight: 0
 ---

 typical pasta dish of centre of italy, with guanciale (pillow), onions, tomato puree
+usually for each sauce we have a different format of pasta, with amatriciana sauce is typical to eat _bucatini_, but I think that also all the large pasta format are good with it, like _paccheri_, _schiaffoni_, _calamarata_ or _conchiglioni_.

 &nbsp;